ncsuwebdev/wordpress-theme--ncsubootstrap/README.md

-WP-BOOTSTRAP
+NCSU WP-BOOTSTRAP
 ===================

 Bootstrap (http://twitter.github.io/bootstrap) in Wordpress theme form.
-Using Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones).
+Built on top of WP-Bootstrap: http://320press.com/wpbs/.

+Reviewed for accessibility and with additional theme options to meet the university's brand requirements.

 FEATURES
 ________

-We’ve built the WP-Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
-It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.3.1 of Bootstrap.
+Built on top of the Bones theme framework by Eddie Machado and based on v2.3.1 of Bootstrap.

 Star this project on Github to keep up with its progress.